Stuart Stone: Career

-Stu Stone's TSM RADIO podcast continues to be one of the most listened to on the net.
-Stu's interviews often give a chance for fans to hear their favourite artists and actors speak in a more "candid" fashion.
-Guests have included Tila Tequila, Perez Hilton, Jason Wahler, Talan Torriero, Elliott Yamin, Bonnie McKee, Everlast (musician), Lucy Walsh, Dennis Haskins, Rohan Marley, Edward Furlong, Flower Tucci, Chyna, Kendra Jade, Christy Hemme, Diamond Dallas Page, Bobby Lee, Cisco Adler, and many others.
+Stone's TSM RADIO podcast continues to be one of the most listened to on the net.
+Stone's interviews often give a chance for fans to hear their favourite artists and actors speak in a more "candid" fashion.
+Guests have included Tila Tequila, Perez Hilton, Jason Wahler, Talan Torriero, Elliott Yamin, Bonnie McKee, Everlast, Lucy Walsh, Dennis Haskins, Rohan Marley, Edward Furlong, Flower Tucci, Chyna, Kendra Jade, Christy Hemme, Diamond Dallas Page, Bobby Lee, Cisco Adler, and many others.

-Stu Stone worked as the producer of magician Criss Angel's television series.
+Stone worked as the producer of magician Criss Angel's television series.
 He also produced "Criss Angel: Loyal Saturday" and "Criss Angel: Live Wire" broadcasts.

-Stu Stone performs regularly on the weekly pro-wrestling series "Championship Wrestling From Hollywood".
+Stone performs regularly on the weekly pro-wrestling series "Championship Wrestling From Hollywood".
 Stone handles commentary on the broadcast as well as performing alongside his stable of wrestlers: The Family Stone.

 Stone along with his business partner and brother-in-law Adam Rodness formed the company 5'7 films.
 Stone served as director and co-writer on the film The Haunted House On Kirby Road, which won best horror feature at the Toronto Independent Film Festival.
 Stu Stone also won best director for the film at the CineView film festival.
 5'7 films has announced a second feature with Breakthrough entertainment which will once again put Stone in the director's chair.
 Another horror film revolving around Scarecrows.
 The company also has said they will be releasing a documentary feature on the world of baseball cards.

-Stone and Rodness appear in the music video for the song "Falling Back" by Drake (musician), appearing as members of The Dan Band during a wedding scene.
+Stone and Rodness appear in the music video for the song "Falling Back" by Drake, appearing as members of The Dan Band during a wedding scene.

-Stone, along with a group known as Legal Banter, recently pioneered the sports jersey reveal party.
-This innovative jersey exchange turned social event honours oft-forgotten 1970s-2000s sports heroes, while enabling safe adherence to COVID-19 distancing restrictions.
+Stone, along with a group known as Legal Banter, pioneered the sports jersey reveal party.
+This jersey exchange turned social event honours oft-forgotten 1970s-2000s sports heroes, while enabling safe adherence to COVID-19 distancing restrictions.